 I have another easy furniture before & after decorating idea for you today.
 One that you can complete in less than 30 minutes and have you stepping in style!
 One that is a little bit different from the norm of using paint or decorative paper.
 To give a plain stool a little bit of chic, I looked around to find something easy that anyone could do and that was very affordable.
 I used duct tape.
 Duct tape?
 Yes, duct tape – not the boring grey kind, but classic Houndstooth pattern Duck brand tape.
 It is the perfect surface covering for a step stool -strong and tough that can take getting stepped on repeatedly.
+I am very excited to show off my new Houndstooth step stool.

 I love Houndstooth – classic and chic, the pattern goes with everything and anything – upscale to lowly – it fits right into any decorating scheme.